Grain gradient generator

 What is a grain gradient generator?

 A grain gradient generator combines color gradients with film-like noise so backgrounds feel tactile instead of flat.
-Run gggrain by fffuel (https://www.fffuel.co/gggrain/) in the embed above: pick colors, blend mode, and grain controls, then export gradient svg for the web.
+Run gggrain by fffuel (https://www.fffuel.co/gggrain/): pick colors, blend mode, and grain controls, then export gradient svg for the web.
 Related tools include Squoosh (/squoosh) for PNG export and ffflux (/ffflux) for liquid organic gradients without grain.

 Generator features